alex-moon/vc/README.md

-# Virtual Content
+# VC

-Virtual Content ("content" as in "manifest" vs "latent" "content") is a tiny JEMSCI (job-event-manager-service-controller-injector) app, built on top of a collection of machine vision libraries, which generates explorable dream worlds.
+VC ("virtual content") is a tiny JEMSCI app built on top of a collection of machine vision libraries.
+It generates explorable dream worlds.

 ## Set-up